Anadea/anadea_blog/content/posts/business-benefits-of-using-machine-learning/index.md

 promote:
   promote: false
 top: false
-authors: []
+authors:
+  - ai-ml-team
 categories:
   - machine-learning
 industries: []
 ---
-***Businesses everywhere are facing serious challenges, and adapting to a new economic reality.
+Businesses everywhere are facing serious challenges, and adapting to a new economic reality.
 Around the world, the impact of Coronavirus (Covid-19) will be felt for years to come.
-Growth is slowing, and in some cases, countries are entering recession.***
+Growth is slowing, and in some cases, countries are entering recession.

 Now more than ever, businesses need to be competitive.